-The tubular long design of a dog's ear canal makes the perfect place to live in the mind of a tiny thing like an ear mite or infection.
-Warm, dark, a little dirty, which makes for plenty of food and breeding room.
-Some breeds are more apt to have ear troubles simply by the design of the dog's ear itself.
-Sporting dogs and Hounds are among the list, as those dropped (floppy hanging) ears make an ideal place for bacteria to grow and mites to hide.
+The tubular, long design of a dog's ear canal makes the perfect environment for a tiny thing like an ear mite or an infection—warm, dark, a little dirty—makes for plenty of food and breeding room.
+Some breeds are more apt to have ear troubles simply by the design of the dog's ears.
+Sporting dogs and hounds make the list.
+Their dropped (floppy, hanging) ears make an ideal place for bacteria to grow and mites to hide.
 Regardless of the ear type your dog is born with, keeping them clean and sweet smelling is the key to healthy ears.

 A Note About Poodle Ears

 Some dog owners (mostly Poodle owners) have to pluck the hair from inside the dog's ears.
 There is a special ear powder that that dries the ear making the plucking less difficult.
 This reduces the number of infections that occur in this type of ear.
 If your dog has a lot of hair growth inside the ear you may consider trying this technique, but know that your dog is NOT going like it very much!

 Signs Your Dog Has Ear Mites

 How Do I Know If My Dog Has Ear Mites?

 Mites are tiny black bugs—even smaller than fleas—that you might not be able to actually see.
 Signs of ear mites include itching, ear irritation, red scaly patches, rashes, and loss of hair.
 Demodex and Sarcoptic mites are microscopic in size, while Cheylatella mites look like tiny white dander.
 You may be able to see ear mites if you look closely down into the ear canal.
 By keeping your dog's ears clean and clear of debris, you can all but alleviate the probability of ear mites all together.